-House Fly Pest Control Services
+House Fly Control Service

 The house fly passes through four stages in its life cycle: egg, larva, pupa and adult.
 The female of the species can be seen depositing their eggs on suitable breeding materials.
 Often, the females can be seen in clusters of up to 50 individuals.
 The female housefly lays individual eggs that pile up in masses of 75 to 150 eggs; in her lifetime, a single female house fly may lay up to 900 eggs.
 The female fly begins laying her eggs anywhere from 4 to 12 days from emerging from her pupae.
 She may lay 5 or 6 batches at intervals of several days between each.